open-cluster-management-io/policy-generator-plugin/docs/policygenerator.md

 By default, a Placement and PlacementBinding are created for each policy with the policy name as the suffix.
 To signal that you'd like to consolidate policies that use the same Placement under a single PlacementBinding, either specify `placement.placementRulePath` to an existing Placement manifest or set `placement.name` along with `placement.clusterSelectors`.
 When the PlacementBinding is consolidated in this way, `placementBindingDefaults.name` must be specified so that the generator can create unique names for the bindings.

+The PlacementRule kind in the `apps.open-cluster-management.io` API group is used by default if no placement is given.
+However, you can use the Placement kind in the `cluster.open-cluster-management.io` API group by specifying a Placement manifest in `placement.placementPath` or specifying labels in `placement.labelSelector`.

 ## Policy expanders